otomad/om_midi/README.md

 **EN** | [简中](README_zh-CN.md)
 </div>

+> *The project is still under development, please wait patiently for the release...*

 om_midi, an Otomad/YTPMV assistant script for After Effects.
 It is a script that automatically converts MIDI files to keyframes in After Effects.
 Hope that with the help of om_midi, people can be rescued from tedious aligning video and audio, and put more energy into more creative works.

 Thanks to original script creators [David Van Brink (omino)](http://omino.com/), [Dora (NGDXW)](https://space.bilibili.com/40208180), [HanceyMica](https://space.bilibili.com/66940276), [Z4HD](https://github.com/Z4HD) for their efforts.
 And this repository is modified based on Z4HD's repository [om_midi_NGDXW_zh](https://github.com/Z4HD/om_midi_NGDXW_zh).